 Refractive lens exchange surgery, also called lens replacement surgery or clear lens extraction, uses an artificial lens to replace your eye’s clear natural lens.
 The replacement lens is called an intraocular lens or IOL, and is available in monofocal, multifocal, and accommodating focal lengths.
 The artificial intraocular lens is a permanent replacement for your natural lens and is designed to last the rest of your life.

 Refractive lens exchange procedures are virtually identical to cataracts surgery.
-It is an elective procedure that can correct refractive eye issues, achieving sharper focus and reducing your need for assistive glasses or contacts.
+It is an elective procedure that can correct refractive eye issues, achieving sharper focus and reducing your need for reading glasses or contacts.

 LASIK Surgery vs Refractive Lens Exchange

 LASIK surgery and refractive lens exchange are similar, but with key differences.
 Where LASIK uses a laser to reshape the cornea, refractive lens surgery completely replaces the natural lens.
-Additionally, refractive lens exchange typically is for people with presbyopia or extreme farsightedness, that would not be a suitable candidate for LASIK, PRK or phakic IOL surgery.
+Additionally, refractive lens exchange typically is for people with presbyopia (inability to read or see up close) or extreme farsightedness, that would not be a suitable candidate for LASIK, PRK or phakic IOL surgery.
 Depending on your vision needs and lifestyle, you may be better suited to one over the other.
 We highly recommend having a consultation with our eye doctors to determine which procedure is best four you.